Statistical Rejection Sampling Improves Preference Optimization: Experiments

-\paragraph{Method} Starting from a T5-large model (770M)~\citep{raffel2020exploring} large SFT policy and a T5-XXL (11B) pairwise reward-ranking model\footnote{We find that smaller T5 ranking/reward models do not converge reliably in our setup.}, we consider nine settings as discussed in Section~\ref{sec:estimate_optimal_policy}.
-The settings are all the combinations between loss functions $(\mathcal{L}_\text{sigmoid-norm}, \mathcal{L}_\text{hinge}, \mathcal{L}_\text{hinge-norm})$ and preference data distribution (direct, sft-sample-rank, rso-sample-rank).
-Note that DPO approach in the original paper is the same as sigmoid-norm-direct in our setting.
-And the SLiC approach in the original paper is almost the same as hinge-sft-sample-rank in our setting with two tiny differences.
-The first difference is that the original SLiC paper has calibration loss (first term in Equation~(\ref{eq:slichf_loss})) and regularization loss (second term in Equation~(\ref{eq:slichf_loss})), we found that regularization loss does not significantly improve the final metrics (discussed in Appendix~\ref{sec:slichf_reg}) and thus dropped it to follow the DPO recipe.
+\paragraph{Method} Starting from a T5-large (770M) SFT policy and a T5-XXL (11B) pairwise reward-ranking model, we consider nine settings as discussed in Section~\ref{sec:estimate_optimal_policy}.
+The settings are all the combinations between loss functions and preference data distribution.
+DPO approach is the same as sigmoid-norm-direct.
+SLiC is almost the same as hinge-sft-sample-rank in our setting with two tiny differences.
+The first difference is that we drop the regularization loss (second term in Equation~(\ref{eq:slichf_loss})) due to lack of significantly improvement the final metrics (Appendix~\ref{sec:slichf_reg}).
 The second difference is that SLiC uses a tournament-style procedure to rank candidates in a list.
-For example, given a list of 4 candidates $c1, c2, c3, c4$, we first rank $c1, c2$ and $c3, c4$ and then rank $winner(c1, c2)$, $winner(c3, c4)$.
-Given $m$ candidates, the ranking model is called $m - 1$ times and $m - 1$ positive/negative pairs are yielded.
-In our case, we only use the first round of the tournament ranking, which are strictly random samples from SFT policy.
-Given $m$ candidates, we generate $m/2$ pairs.
-We will discuss the sampling difference in Section \ref{sec:rso_ablation}.
 Unless specifically mentioned, we set $\beta=0.5$ and $\gamma=0.05$.
-For statistical rejection sampling algorithm (Algorithm~\ref{alg:rs_algo}), we first sample 64 response candidates from the SFT policy, then sub-sample 8 samples.
-For SFT sampling, we start with 64 response candidates sampled, then randomly sub-sample 8 candidates without replacement.
-We use batch size 128 and learning rate 1e-5 with Adafactor optimizer~\citep{shazeer2018adafactor}.
-For each run, we pick the checkpoint with the highest reward score according to the reward-ranking model.
+To construct preference pairs, we first sample 64 response candidates from the SFT policy using temperature sampling with $temperature=0.7$ and $top\_k=40$.
+Then we sub-sample 8 samples.
+We use batch size 32 and learning rate 1e-5 with Adafactor optimizer~\citep{shazeer2018adafactor}.
+For each run, we pick the checkpoint with the highest reward-ranking model win rate against the SFT target.

-\paragraph{Evaluation} Our experiments use three different approaches to evaluate.
-They are all side-by-side comparisons on generated sequence versus the original SFT target.
-We report the win rate by three systems: trained T5-XXL pairwise reward-ranking model (Reward Model), PaLM 2-L few-shot side-by-side (AutoSxS), and human side-by-side (HumanSxS).